FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/air/build_chain.md

 ### **'e 'option [**Optional**]**

 Specifies the binary executable path of the FISCO BCOS of the Air version.
-If no path is specified, the latest FISCO BCOS is pulled by default.。
+If no path is specified, the latest FISCO BCOS is pulled by default。

 ### **'t 'option [**Optional**]**

-Specifies the path, function, and-E is similar, if not specified, the latest version of FISCO BCOS is pulled by default。
+Specifies the path of the binary mtail on which the Air version monitoring depends.
+The function is similar to -e.
+If you do not specify the path, the latest version of FISCO BCOS is pulled by default。
 ### **'o 'option [**Optional**]**

 Specifies the directory where the generated node configuration is located.
 The default directory is'. / nodes'。

 ### **'p 'option**

 Specifies the start port for listening to P2P and RPC services on the node.
-By default, the start port for P2P services is 30300, and the start port for RPC services is 20200.。
+By default, the start port for P2P services is 30300, and the start port for RPC services is 20200。

 Specify 30300 as the starting port for P2P service listening；An example of the starting port on which 20200 listens for the RPC service is as follows: